oliviergauthier/xam-gradle-plugins/README.md

 * **[xamarin-library-plugin](#xamarin-library-plugin) :** Build/Package/Deploy Nuget Library
 * **[xamarin-test-plugin](#xamarin-nunit-plugin) :** Build and run nunit test

-# Install
-Install in your local repository with `./gradlew install` or update `gradle.properties` file with your own data and deploy with `./gradlew publish`

 # Quick Start

 ## Xamarin Application Plugin